Wahoo KICKR Move vs. Tacx NEO 3M: Which One to Buy?

 Wahoo KICKR HEADWIND

-So, although the Move is technically the winner, there are almost equivalent alternatives for the Tacx NEO 3M as well.
+So although the Move technically wins, there are nearly equivalent alternatives for the NEO 3M.

 Winner: Wahoo KICKR Move